-

 Colleagues experiencing domestic and family violence may choose to disclose their situation to a trusted colleague.
 Where such information is disclosed, the colleague should provide support to the employee by:

-Where the colleague is concerned about the employee’s health and safety, they should speak to either our Operations Manager, Jason Wyer M: 0417 668 375 or Global Chief Human Resources Officer, Mesale Soloman-Mendes on M: +1 770-680-6758
+Where the colleague is concerned about the employee’s health and safety, they should speak to the Regional Director, Operations Manager – Adjusting or Human Resources.

-Colleagues who have had information disclosed to them are encouraged to seek support for themselves within or outside the workplace, including through the Employee Assistance Program, Global Whistleblowing Policy or an external support service.
+Colleagues who have had information disclosed to them are encouraged to seek support for themselves within or outside the workplace, including through the Employee Assistance Program or an external support service.

 Managers & Executive Adjusters